 Most sites except Wandena North (EBN7), Muchea East (EBN10), Ki-it Brook (EBN22), and Wandena Road (EBN27) were consistently above the ANZECC water quality guideline values of 1.2mg/L for lowland river systems and ecosystem health on most sampling occasions (Figure 11).
-These results were consistent with those from 2012 however less sites were below the guidline in 2013.
-Generally, TN concentrations at all sites were lowest during the July sampling occasion which could be accounted for due to the below average rainfall received that month and therefore lack of flushing.
+These results were consistent with those from 2013.
+Generally, TN concentrations at all sites were lowest during both the June and September sampling occasion which could be accounted for due to the below average rainfall received those months and therefore lack of flushing